evm-golf/golf/README.md

 ### test

-you can develop your solution in ether solidity or evmcode directly.
+you can develop your solution in either solidity or evmcode directly.

 #### solidity